With some of the most stunning views in the whole of the UK, the Brecon area has so much to offer.

 Steeped in rich history, this historic cathedral town has become an ideal base for exploring the region as well as having many attractions of its own.

-You can walk to the main mountain ranges from the house which will take approximately 45 mins walk to the base of the central beacons range.
-If you wish to drive into the beacons then car parks in the National Park can be found on the Brecon Beacons Park Society pages by following the link here
+You can walk to the main mountain ranges from the house which will take approximately 45 mins walk to the base of the central Beacons range.
+If you wish to drive into the Beacons, then car parks in the National Park can be found on the Brecon Beacons Park Society pages by following the link here

 You can also catch the bus from St David’s bus stop (2 mins from the house) to the Storey Arms in the middle of the national park.
-The bus takes about 20 minutes and runs one an hour.
+The bus takes about 20 minutes and runs once an hour.
 The bus timetables are online.

 Tarquin Wilton-Jones has catalogued waterfalls in Wales.
-He suggest the Four Waterfalls and Elidir Trail walks in Waterfall Country, part of the Fforest Fawr mountain range in the Brecon Beacons National Park, in South Wales – by far the most popular place for waterfall walks in Wales.
+He suggested the Four Waterfalls and Elidir Trail walks in Waterfall Country, part of the Fforest Fawr mountain range in the Brecon Beacons National Park, in South Wales – by far the most popular place for waterfall walks in Wales.
 The webpage can be found here

 Blaena Y Glyn Waterfalls – a walk around Blaena Y Glyn taking in the waterfalls from the Beacons.
 Starts from Blaena Y Glyn car park.